SemanticMatter/ci-cd/docs/workflows/cd_release.md

 # CD - Release
 <!-- markdownlint-disable MD007 -->

+!!! warning "Important"
+    The default for `publish_on_pypi` has changed from `true` to `false` in version `2.8.0`.

+    To keep using the previous behaviour, set `publish_on_pypi: true` in the workflow file.

+    This change has been introduced to push for the use of PyPI's [Trusted Publisher](https://docs.pypi.org/trusted-publishers/) feature, which is not yet supported by reusable/callable workflows.

+    See the [Using PyPI's Trusted Publisher](#using-pypis-trusted-publisher) section for more information on how to migrate to this feature.

 **File to use:** `cd_release.yml`

 There are 2 jobs in this workflow, which run in sequence.